broadinstitute/2022_PERISCOPE/Supplemental_4/README.md

-This notebook generates the analysis and figure described in Figure 2.
+This notebook generates the analysis and figure described in this Supplementary Figure.

 ## Before running this notebook

-Before running this notebook, you will need to run the [Hit_Calling]('../Hit_Calling/per_feature_hit_calling.ipynb') notebook which will calculate p-values for each feature.
+Before running this notebook, you will need to run the [Hit_Calling](../Hit_Calling/per_feature_hit_calling.ipynb) notebook which will calculate p-values for each feature.
 Alternatively, you can directly download the files using the following command:

 ```bash